 Short-term recurrent absence refers to repeated, frequent absence for short periods (say, one or two days at a time).
 This pattern is likely both to undermine the individual’s own performance and to be disruptive to colleagues and the wider organisation.
 In practice, such absence is often difficult to handle because the manager has to consider questions such as:

 Each case will require different treatment, and the line manager needs to start by gathering as much information as possible about the nature and causes of the absence.
-Once the trigger point has been reached, you will receive an email.
 The first step will normally be to review the individual absence record report and other data relating to the absence patterns.
 Key considerations include:

 It’s important that the manager doesn’t jump to conclusions simply on the basis of this data.
 However, this kind of analysis will help the manager identify potential issues to explore with the employee.